ZeroTwo0001/ZeroTwo0001/README.md

 - 👋 Hi, I’m @ZeroTwo0001
-- 👀 I’m intedrested in ...Data engineer
+- 👀 I’m intedrested in ...Data Engineer
 - 🌱 I’m currently learning ...
 Bachelor of Engineering (Computer Engineering and Artificial Intelligence)
 - 💞️ I’m looking to collaborate on ...